foambubble/foam/docs/index.md

 1. Create a single **Foam** workspace for all your knowledge and research following the [Getting started](#getting-started) guide.
 2. Write your thoughts in markdown documents (I like to call them **Bubbles**, but that might be more than a little twee).
 These documents should be atomic: Put things that belong together into a single document, and limit its content to that single topic. ([source](https://zettelkasten.de/posts/overview/#principles))
-3. Use Foam's shortcuts and autocompletions to link your thoughts together with `[[wiki-links]]`, and navigate between them to explore your knowledge graph.
+3. Use Foam's shortcuts and autocompletions to link your thoughts together with `[[wikilinks]]`, and navigate between them to explore your knowledge graph.
 4. Get an overview of your **Foam** workspace using a [[graph-visualisation]] (⚠️ WIP), and discover relationships between your thoughts with the use of [[backlinking]].

 Foam is a like a bathtub: _What you get out of it depends on what you put into it._